 Related Reading: Are Shelf-Stable Probiotics Actually Good for You?

 Aside from all the healthy goodness, yogurt can be deliciously incorporated into your meal any time of day, from creamy salad dressings to taco or fajita toppings and, of course, frozen yogurt.
 Use it creatively to add a healthier twist to recipes that traditionally use cream or heavier toppings.
-Whether it’s classic, Greek, Australian, or Icelandic-style, we believe in eating yogurt for breakfast, lunch, or dinner.
+Whether it’s classic, Greek, Australian, or Icelandic-style, we believe in eating yogurt for breakfast, lunch, dinner, and dessert.

-Here are nine recipes to incorporate yogurt into any meal:
+Here are some of our best yogurt recipes to incorporate the dynamic dairy into any meal:

-It’s a classic for a reason: one of the most versatile ways to eat yogurt is plain in bowl—ready to be paired with granola, fruit, nuts, honey, chia seeds, and more.
-We recommend using unflavored yogurt with no added sugars, making your own flavors with inventive toppings.
+It’s a classic for a reason: One of the most versatile ways to eat yogurt is plain in a bowl—ready to be paired with granola, fruit, nuts, honey, chia seeds, and more.
+We recommend using unflavored yogurt with no added sugars, making your own taste sensations with inventive toppings and natural sugars.
 See how to Make Your Own Yogurt.
 (Our recipe uses a good old-fashioned saucepan, but of course, you can also make Instant Pot yogurt.)
 That said, any of these recipes taste just as good with your favorite store-bought brand.

 Yogurt-based smoothies are good for a boost at any time of day—whether it’s at that 5 a.m. wake-up call or after a 9 p.m. gym session—but they are especially useful for those on-to-go moments.
 Throw together this easy recipe and be out the door in 10 minutes (or at least in front of your laptop for your next virtual meeting on the couch).
 Get our Healthy Blueberry Smoothie Recipe.

 Related Reading: The Best Reusable Straws for Sustainable Sipping